Vermont Lake Champlain 300k & 200k – September 14th, 2024

-Bike Lights & Reflective Gear: Recommended for 200k, Required for 300k
+Bike Lights & Reflective Gear: Required for both distances

 Distance: 300k (186.5 miles) or 200k (135 miles)